-- (6) On May 26, 2020, LATAM Airlines Group S.A. and its subsidiaries in Chile, Peru, Colombia and Ecuador filed, in the court for the southern district of New York, for the protection of Chapter 11 bankruptcy code of The United States.
-Under Section 362 of the Bankruptcy Code, the filing of voluntary bankruptcy petitions by the Debtors automatically stayed most actions against the Debtors, including most actions to collect indebtedness incurred prior to the Petition Date or to exercise control over the Debtors' property.
-Accordingly, although the Bankruptcy Filing may have triggered event of defaults for certain of the Debtors' obligations, which are unenforceable under the Bankruptcy Code, counterparties are stayed from taking any actions as a result of such purported defaults.
-At the date of the issuance of these financial statements, the Company has not received notices of termination of financing arrangements, based on such an event of default.
-The Group continues to present its financial information as of June 30, 2020, including its interest bearing loan and lease liability, in accordance with the related contractual terms. - (7) On June 24, 2020, the United States Court for the Southern District of New York approved the motion filed by the Company to reject certain aircraft lease contracts.
-Rejected contracts include, 17 aircraft financed under the EETC structure with an amount of US \$ 844.1 million and an aircraft financed with a financial lease with an amount of US \$ 4.5 million. - (8) In the period ended June 30, 2020, the Company sold its participation in 5 special purpose entities.
+At the end of the period, Chapter 11 retains most of the actions on the debtors so the repayment of the debt is not accelerated.
+The Group continues to present its financial information as of September 30, 2020, including its interest bearing loan and leases, in accordance with the originally agreed conditions, pending future agreements that it may reach with its creditors under Chapter 11.

+- (7) On June 24, 2020, the United States Court for the Southern District of New York approved the motion filed by the Company to reject certain aircraft lease contracts.
+Rejected contracts include, 17 aircraft financed under the EETC structure with an amount of MUS \$ 844.1 and an aircraft financed with a financial lease with an amount of MUS \$ 4.5. - (8) In the period ended September 30, 2020, the Company ceded its participation in 5 special purpose entities.
 As a result of the foregoing, the classification of financial liabilities associated with 3 aircraft with guaranteed obligations was changed to financial leases.